How to Auto Resize Row and Column

 What if the value is set to false?

-With false value, the AutoSizeColumn method adjust the width based on the cell's content with longest width.
-Microsoft Excel keeps only the upper-left value of merged region and erase the rest.
-On the other hand, IronXL Merge method does NOT erase value of other cells in the merged region.
+When the value is set to false, the AutoSizeColumn method adjusts the width based on the cell's content with the longest width.
+In Microsoft Excel, when a range of cells is merged, it keeps only the upper-left value and erases the rest.
+However, the IronXL Merge method does NOT erase the value of other cells in the merged region.

 :path=/static-assets/excel/content-code-examples/how-to/autosize-rows-columns-advance-columns-false.cs